DocZoid/GitVersion/docs/input/docs/configuration.md

 to get a final `AssemblySemFileVer`, otherwise a branch specific default for `pre-release-weight` will be used in the calculation.
 Related Issues [1145](https://github.com/GitTools/GitVersion/issues/1145), [1366](https://github.com/GitTools/GitVersion/issues/1366)

+### prefer-branch-config-over-existing-tag

+If this is set true, GitVersion will prefer the configured branch (pre-release) tag over an existing git tag, when creating another tag for the same commit.
+Example: tag `1.1.0-alpha.42` was created while building the `develop` branch.
+Then `release/1.1.0` was created off this commit, without generating an empty commit.
+Building a release-candidate and running GitVersion on the release branch now will:
+- when set to `false` (default): create no new tag, using `1.1.0-alpha.42` again
+- when set to `true`: new tag e.g. `1.1.0-beta.1` will be created